kentchen831213/Distributed-Group-Membership/README.md

 Then, You can refer to`./scripts/scp_vm_udp_multi_thread.sh`.
-Input the following commands to scp 'udp_server_client_refine.cpp' and 'introducer_refine.cpp' onto all 10 virtual machines at one time:
+Input the following commands to scp 'udp_server_client.cpp' and 'introducer.cpp' onto all 10 virtual machines at one time:
 ```
 ./scripts/scp_vm_udp_multi_thread.sh
 ```

 ### Compile the introducer and  udp_server_client program
-Once connected to all virtual machines, user can chose one machine as introducer, and run the 'g++ -pthread -g introducer_refine.cpp -o ./introducer_try' to compile the introducer program.
-And you can run 'g++ -pthread -g udp_server_client_refine.cpp -o  ./udp_server_client' to compile the udp server client program.
+Once connected to all virtual machines, user can chose one machine as introducer, and run the 'g++ -pthread -g introducer.cpp -o ./introducer_try' to compile the introducer program.
+And you can run 'g++ -pthread -g udp_server_client.cpp -o  ./udp_server_client' to compile the udp server client program.

 ### Run the client program and send grep command